 Compulsions might provide a temporary sense of relief, but the anxiety quickly returns.
 You can never outrun your own mind, and anything designed to keep a certain thought out of your head is actually, perversely, guaranteed to make that thought pop up more often.
 This is the part in your psychology lecture when the professor says, “Whatever you do, don’t think of a big pink elephant.”
 By trying not to think of something, you’re already thinking about it, and the obsession tends to get stronger.

-A common misconception about obsessive-compulsive disorder is that people want to perform their compulsions.
+Of course, many people with OCD don’t think about their experience in these terms, and simply feel like they have to do the compulsion for some unknown reason.
+Others are aware of what’s going on but still feel like the compulsion will either prevent something bad from happening or help them feel better for a while.
+Many engage in avoidance of situations that might bring about their obsessions again; this avoidance, too, can become a compulsion.A common misconception about OCD is that people want to perform their compulsions.
 We see people washing their hands over and over, or refusing to leave their house, and assume that it’s part of their personality or a reflection of their interests.
 In reality, most people know that their compulsions don’t make any sense but are still unable to stop doing them.
 And even the people who don’t know this still aren’t doing the compulsions because they want to, but because they feel completely sure they have to.

 In some cases, OCD symptoms can become so severe that people consider suicide.
 If you ever consider suicide, please call your local emergency number or go directly to a hospital.
 In the United States, you can also call the Suicide Hotline at 1-800-273-8255.